reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 @EnableConfigurationProperties(AwsSnsTopicProperties.class)
 public class UserService {

   private final SnsTemplate snsTemplate;
   private final AwsSnsTopicProperties awsSnsTopicProperties;

   public void create(UserCreationRequestDto userCreationRequest) {
     // save user record in database

     var topicArn = awsSnsTopicProperties.getTopicArn();
     var payload = removePassword(userCreationRequest);
     snsTemplate.convertAndSend(topicArn, payload);
     log.info("Successfully published message to topic ARN: {}", topicArn);
   }

   // Rest of the service class implementation
 }
 ```
 We have used the `SnsTemplate` class provided by Spring Cloud AWS to publish a message to the SNS topic in our service layer.
-We have also made use of our custom `AwsSnsTopicProperties` class to reference the SNS topic ARN defined in our active `application.yaml` file.
+We also make use of our custom `AwsSnsTopicProperties` class to reference the SNS topic ARN defined in our active `application.yaml` file.

 To complete the implementation of our publisher microservice `user-management-service`, we will expose an API endpoint on top of our service layer: